Table of contents

 Once you have the goals written out, give yourself measurable due dates and steps to achieving the larger goals.
 Mark these due dates and steps in your calendar to keep yourself accountable and to check in on your own goals throughout the year.

-Teacher Goal Setting: Tools for Organized Planning
+Teacher Goal-Setting: Tools for Organized Planning

-More Teacher Life Blogs for Back to School
+More Teacher Life Articles for Back-to-School

 If you’re looking for more inspiration to use as you prepare for a new school year, check out our other blog posts in the Teacher Life category page using the link below.
 You’ll find must-have supply lists, funny posts, and new ideas for creating your learning space.

-How do you set goals before each school year?
+What are your back-to-school goal-setting tips?
 Tell us about your method in the comments section!

 Leave a Reply